 If you decide to transfer your service but you do not want to pay for the service shortfall, you will be credited with pro-rated pensionable and contributory service based on the service that can be purchased with the amount actually transferred.

 How transferring service affects your pension

-If you transfer your service from your former pension plan to BC's Municipal Pension Plan, your eventual pension will be calculated using:
+If you transfer your service from your former pension plan to BC's Municipal Pension Plan, your eventual pension will be calculated using these three factors:

 - The combined eligible service from all plans (this may be adjusted if there is a shortfall)

-- Your five-year highest average salary from the Municipal Pension Plan
+- Your highest average salary from the Municipal Pension Plan

 - The retirement age specified by the Municipal Pension Plan

 If you decide not to transfer your service between pension plans, when you retire you may receive a separate pension from each plan in which you accumulated pensionable service.

 The pension you earn in any other plan will not affect the pension you earn with BC's Municipal Pension Plan.

 If you have a former spouse with an entitlement to your pension, the pension will need to be divided before the transfer.
 Contact the plan.